CivicActions/ssp-toolkit/docs/ssp.md

 ### SC-22: Architecture And Provisioning For Name / Address Resolution Service

-> The information systems that collectively provide name/address resolution service for an organization are fault-tolerant and implement internal/external role separation.

 ##### AWS

 The system inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: architecture and provisioning for name / address resolution service.

 ### SC-39: Process Isolation

-> The information system maintains a separate execution domain for each executing process.

 ##### CivicActions